Bead Glossary A to J

 FURNACE GLASS BEADS

 Also known as Cane Beads or Candy Beads.
-Created in a furnace or kiln, glass canes are fused together to create a pattern in cross-section.
+Created in a furnace or kiln, glass canes are fused together to create a pattern in cross section.
 A bubble is blown into the centre of the glass, and then the glass is pulled to create a long hollow tube which may be as long as 24 metres/ 80 ft!.
 This long cane is then cut into small lengths, tumbled and fire polished to smooth the edges and create a shiny finish.
 The process is carried out by hand so these beads can be expensive!

 G